alexch/ruby_notes/ruby-basics/rspec.md

 # should

     @@@ruby
-    describe Foo do
+    describe Cookie do
-      it "has a bar" do
+      it "has the right amount of chips" do f = Cookie.new
-        f = Foo.new
-        f.bar.should == 72
+        f.chips.should == 72
       end
     end